 Who can apply

-The scheme is open to all undergraduate students except those in their final year.
-You must source your own internship.
+The scheme is open to all undergraduate students, including international students, except those in their final year.
+You must source your own internship / work experience.

 What do you need to consider?

 Does an internship overseas seem too daunting?
 It shouldn’t do!
 With a little bit of research and personal organisation, you could make it a reality.
 Find out what you need to do.

 You can make the most of an opportunity overseas by ensuring that you integrate into the environment.
 Find out how to improve your language skills and cultural awareness before you go, with help from the University.

 Many organisations exist to help students find work experience opportunities overseas as well as assisting with accommodation, visas, etc. Be careful!
 Many charge you for this service and you may find it cheaper to do some of this yourself.
 Find out more about working with third parties.

 Would you like to find out more about working abroad?
 Target Jobs provides a huge amount of information about working in a vast range of countries.

 If you are successful in your initial application, you will be invited to attend an interview.
 For more information about interview skills, visit our interview resources: